sabomichal/immutable-xjc/README.md

     </executions>
 </plugin>
 ```
-If you like it, give it a star.
+If you like it, give it a star, if you don't, write an issue.